lauenroth/InLabour/README.md

 # InLabour

-InLabour is an app where you can track contractions when you are in labour.
+This is the app you need when you are in labour.

-Furthermore, you can create a todo list with things you need to do before the baby will be born (e.g. call the midwife, pack ID, ...) and a contact list with important phone numbers (e.g. taxi, hospital, midwife).
+## Features

+* Track your contractions
+* See your past contractions and filter them
+* Check the average duration and frequency and get a warning when you should go to the hospital
+* Create a ToDo list with the last few things you have to remember when you are in labour, e.g. "call the midwife".
+* Prepare a list with phone numbers you might need to call (e.g. taxi service, hospital,...) - so you don't need to search for them when you have other things on your mind.

+## Targeted devices
-The app is optimized for smartphones but will also work on tablets, desktops or any device with a halfway decent browser.
+The app is optimized for smartphones but will also work on tablets, desktops or basically any device with a halfway decent browser.